NoroffFEU/development-platforms/svelte-case-study.md

 npm run dev
 ```

-And your server will be live and running.
-if you want to configure vite more you can find the docs [here](https://vitejs.dev/config/).
+Your server will then be live and running. if you want to configure Vite more, you can find the documentation [here](https://vitejs.dev/config/).

 ## Using svelte

-If you are using Visual Studio Code, I would recommend downloading the svelte extension "Svelte for VS code" it will give you formatting, auto completions and it allows you to use emmet inside you svelte components.
+If you are using Visual Studio Code, I would recommend downloading the Svelte extension "Svelte for VS Code".
+It will give you formatting, auto completions, and it allows you to use Emmet inside your Svelte components.

-This is an example of a fetch using svelte.
+This is an example of a fetch using svelte:
 ```js
  <div class="items-container">
    <ul>